MyamazonguyGithub/asana-task-duplication/README.md

 ## Overview

-This script automates the process of duplicating tasks with error handling.
+This script automates the process of duplicating tasks across all Asana project (with error handling).
 It interacts with various APIs to fetch and duplicate tasks.

 ## Features